jenkinsci/ecu-test-execution-plugin/README.md

 If the problem still exists search the following list of issues for possible solutions, otherwise you are asked to create an [issue](#contribution).

 <details>
-    <summary>When executing ttRunTestFolders, an error "IllegalArgumentException" with the messages that the path does not exist occurs.</summary>
+    <summary>When executing ttRunTestFolders, an error with the messages that the path does not exist occurs.</summary>

 > This is an issue related to the path resolution.
 In order to resolve paths correctly, ecu.test needs to be run either
 > on the server, or on a machine together with the step-executing Jenkins agent.
 This means in particular, that, when